theBikz/Sketch-to-Image-using-GANs-Keras/README.md

 Shoes - I used 10320 train data.
 I only trained the model for 1 epoch due to low system specs.
 In colab also runtime is limited to 12 hrs.

 Hat - I used 1199 train data.
 I trained the model for 100 epochs.

+If you have any doubts or queries please contact me by e-mail bpnmnu@gmail.com